 Plum is rich in vitamins, minerals, and antioxidants.

 It contains vitamins A, C, and K, which help strengthen the immune system and maintain skin health.
-Vitamin C, in particular, helps fight infections and promotes wound healing.
+Vitamin C, in particular, aids in fighting infections and promotes wound healing.

-Don’t forget about the fiber found in plums.
-It helps improve digestion and supports gut health, which is especially important for overall health.
+Don’t forget about the fiber contained in plums.
+It helps improve digestion and supports gut health, which is especially important for maintaining overall health.

 Description and Varieties

-The plum is a fruit tree or shrub belonging to the rose family.
+Plum is a fruit tree or shrub that belongs to the rose family.

-Depending on the variety, they can be small or large, and also vary in shape and texture.
+Depending on the variety, they can be small or large, as well as differ in shape and texture.

 There are many varieties of plums, among which the following can be highlighted: